kchiama/DEM_PFC2D_models/README.md

 # DEM_PFC2D_models
 General code for DEM models using Particle Flow Code (PFC2D) v7.00.
-These models are part of the "Geomechanical modeling of ground surface deformation associated with thrust and reverse fault earthquakes: a discrete element approach" project.
+These models are part of the "Geomechanical modeling of ground surface deformation associated with thrust and reverse fault earthquakes: A discrete element approach" project.

 # README.txt
 Each set of project files contains everything required to reproduce a model in Particle Flow Code (PFC2D) version 7.00.152 or later.